 - South Dakota Internship Consortium (SD-PIC)

-In all these states, WICHE-supported psychology internships help build a network of highly qualified professionals, particularly in rural/remote areas, who are well-suited for behavioral health clinical care and for the distinct nuances of rural culture.
+In all these states, WICHE-supported psychology internships help build a network of highly qualified professionals, particularly in rural/remote areas, who are well-suited for behavioral health clinical care in their communities.
 Through this program, the BHP fulfills a foundational goal of WICHE in supporting the workforce development and professional education to serve communities throughout the West.

 “Even prior to the internship, I always felt that public mental health in Hawai‘i was a very significant need.
 Now that I’m in the field, though, I just did not understand how big of a need it really was.
 I have been impressed with the quality and passion of the providers we have in our system and they do good work with their clients.
 Through my work as a practicum supervisor for the graduate psychology programs in Hawai’i, I am encouraged by the number of future providers joining our field as well as their passion for serving the Hawaiian community.”